Tom's Guide Verdict

 - Choice of four color options

-You have a choice of four colors: Graphite, Lavender, Olive, and White.
+The Samsung Galaxy Buds 2 come in four colors: Graphite, Lavender, Olive, and White.
 You get a wireless charging case, USB-C charging cable, and three different sizes of ear tips with the purchase.

 - Samsung Galaxy Buds 2 — $149 at Samsung